 Students sing, play and move to a range of music, both as individuals and in group situations, demonstrating an understanding of musical concepts.
 They organise musical ideas into compositions, using notation systems to record these ideas.
 Students listen to a range of familiar and unfamiliar music with a sense of understanding, appreciation and discrimination.
-In Year 5, students take part in the instrumental program learning the guitar.
+Students take part in the instrumental programs learning string instruments in Year 3 and wind instruments in Year 4.